 One of the built in site groups is "Developer".
 This is not a role, but membership in this group was used to grant access to developers prior to the introduction of the platform developer role.
 By default, the Developers site group is granted the platform developer role.

-— The Trusted Analyst and Analyst roles are only available in the Professional, Professional Plus and Enterprise Editions.
+— The Trusted Analyst and Analyst roles are available in all Premium Editions of LabKey Server.
 Learn more

 or contact LabKey

 grants the ability to write code that runs on the server in a sandbox

 is a software management strategy that isolates applications from critical system resources.
 It provides an extra layer of security to prevent harm from malware or other applications.
 Note that LabKey does not verify security of a configuration an administrator marks as "sandboxed".

 Code written by trusted analysts may be shared with other users and is presumed to be trusted.
 Admins should assign users to this role with caution as they will have the ability to write scripts that will be run by other users under their own userIds.